 Radiation Health Effects

-Ionizing radiationIonizing radiationRadiation with so much energy it can knock electrons out of atoms.
-Ionizing radiation can affect the atoms in living things, so it poses a health risk by damaging tissue and DNA in genes. has sufficient energy to cause chemical changes in cells and damage them.
-Some cells may die or become abnormal, either temporarily or permanently.
-By damaging the genetic material (DNA) contained in the body’s cells, radiation can cause cancer.
-Fortunately, our bodies are extremely efficient at repairing cell damage.
-The extent of the damage to the cells depends upon the amount and duration of the exposure, as well as the organs exposed.
+Ionizing radiationRadiation with so much energy it can knock electrons out of atoms.
+Ionizing radiation can affect the atoms in living things, so it poses a health risk by damaging tissue and DNA in genes. has sufficient energy to affect the atoms in living cells and thereby damage their genetic material (DNA).
+Fortunately, the cells in our bodies are extremely efficient at repairing this damage.
+However, if the damage is not repaired correctly, a cell may die or eventually become cancerous.
+Related information in Spanish (Información relacionada en español).

 - The energy of the radiation it emits.

 - The type of radiation (alpha, beta, gamma, x-rays).

 - Its activity (how often it emits radiation).

 - External exposure is when the radioactive source is outside of your body.
 X-rays and gamma rays can pass through your body, depositing energy as they go.

 - Internal exposure is when radioactive material gets inside the body by eating, drinking, breathing or injection (from certain medical procedures).
 Radionuclides may pose a serious health threat if significant quantities are inhaled or ingested.